richardgaywood/paydata.org/content/houserules/combat/action_economy.md

 To use CoC:

-*   It requires one Complex action, plus one Simple action for each target in addition to the first
+*   It requires one Complex action, plus one Simple action for each additional target in addition to the first
 *   Calculate recoil according to the total number of bullets fired and apply it to each roll
 	*   Eg. if using 1x Complex and 2x Simple actions to shoot three people with a burst-fire gun, it’s 9 bullets
 *   Roll your full dice pool (plus modifiers) against each target
 	*   (For simplicity's sake, unless the modifiers are different, just roll once and use the same number of hits against each target.)
-*   _I am still debating if you can use CoC to make multiple attacks against a single target, but probably yes_
-*   _Not sure how physads would get to do CoC - maybe a new 0.25 PP adept power to unlock it for any ranged weapon type_
-    *   _Maybe: only physads can do CoC with thrown weapons or bows?_

-### Magic actions
+### Mages

-#### Spell defence
+Remove Reckless Spellcasting (the ability to cast a spell for a Simple action at +3 drain.)

-Spell defence: now requires a Simple action to declare, which must be a deferred action from the mage’s last phase.
+Spell defence now requires a Simple action to declare, which must be a deferred action from the mage’s last phase.
 However, it protects up to (Magic Rating) targets, all of whom get the mage’s full Counterspelling skill to add to their spell defence dice.
 This can be done as many times as the mage has actions.

-{{% alert title="Note" %}}
-_No longer need to keep track of a refreshing counterspelling pool, and it’s more consistent with eg. parry or block actions._
-{{% /alert %}}

-#### Variable actions for spellcasting and summoning

-{{% alert title="Note" %}}
-_Extremely not sure about these yet_
-{{% /alert %}}
+### Riggers

+All the vehicle actions on CRB pg 202-203 count as Matrix actions for any character using AR or VR, and thus can be done with a rigger’s bonus actions.

+*   Fire Mounted Weapon (when it’s an electronically controlled turret)
+*   Rigger Jump In
+*   Make Vehicle Test (for vehicle piloting actions eg. stunts, pursuits)

+Send Message (to command drones) remains a Simple matrix action.
+By default, it can command one drone; if the drones are connected to a PAN centered on an RCC the user can send the same command to multiple drones for a single Simple action.

+When a rigger is jumped in, Control Vehicle becomes a Free Action ie. a rigger no longer needs to spend one Complex action per turn to stop the vehicle going uncontrolled.
+This is only true when jumped in, and jumped in continues to require VR.

+### Matrix actions

+The SR5 core rulebook has 37 normal actions plus 9 magic actions.
+It also has 42 Matrix actions.
+Kill Code adds another 11. **This is too many.
+We are working on consolidating them.**

+**Fork **- modify Fork to work the same as Carnival of Carnage above (1 Complex action for the first target, then +1 Simple action for each additional target.)

+## Appendix: possible future changes

+**Physads:** need consideration.

-Remove Reckless Spellcasting.
-But then vary the number of actions necessary to cast a spell or summon a spirit:
+**Deckers:** some bit of gear (deck add-on?
+A program?) that can grant an extra +1 Simple_ **Mages:** vary the number of actions necessary to cast a spell or summon a spirit:

+Like:

-*   ~~Force &lt; (Magic rating /2): 1 Complex~~
+*   Force \< (Magic rating /2): 1 Complex
-*   ~~Force between above and below: 1 Complex + 1 Simple~~
+*   Force between above and below: 1 Complex + 1 Simple
-*   ~~Force > (Magic rating): 2 Complex~~
+*   Force \> (Magic rating): 2 Complex

+Or:

 <table>
   <tr>